silicon-roundabout-ventures/roundabout-ventures-dashboard/GATSBY-MIGRATION.md

 2. Set up proper SEO metadata for each page
 3. Implement data fetching with Gatsby's GraphQL layer if needed
 4. Add icons and manifest for PWA support
+5. Restructure repo and components to follow Gatsby best practices and atomic design principles